SAP/node-rfc/doc/installation.md

 ## SAP NWRFC SDK Installation

+First check if your host system platform is supported and install prerequisites, if needed: [SAP/node-rfc#requirements](https://github.com/SAP/node-rfc#requirements)

 Information on where to download the SAP NWRFC SDK you may find at: https://support.sap.com/en/product/connectors/nwrfcsdk.html

 The NodeJS RFC connector relies on SAP NWRFC SDK and must be able to find the library